asynx-dev/www/docs/blog/20/5-gettig_started_to_vitis_acceleration_flow_with_zynq_7000.md

 Make the bin file executable ```$ chmod +x Xilinx_Unified_2020.1_0602_1208_Lin64.bin``` and run the installer ```$ ./Xilinx_Unified_2020.1_0602_1208_Lin64.bin```.

 Follow the installation defaults.
-After the installation Vivado, Vitis and other xilinx tools should be under `/opt/tools/Xilinx/` directory.
+After the installation; Vivado, Vitis and other xilinx tools should be under `/opt/tools/Xilinx/` directory.

 ### 2. Xilinx Runtime(XRT)